40 Question Formulation Technique (QFT)

 - In small groups or individually, students brainstorm as many questions as possible related to the QFocus.

-- During this step, all judgment and critique of questions are suspended to encourage creative and uninhibited thinking.
+- During this step, all judgment, critique, and discussion of questions are suspended to encourage creative and uninhibited thinking.

 - Categorize Questions: